Some Facts About Morphs

 What are morphs?

+Morphs change the shape of a 3D object.
+A morph consists of data which tells the software which vertex should be moved in what direction - in Poser those data are called deltas.
 Morphsets like the Morphs++ add this data into the figure, and the users then can see dials with which to control the strength of the morph.

-a) sets which use the available morph packs and only set the strength of certain dials - for these character sets you need to own the morph pack which is used by the set
+In characters there are 2 types of morphs: a) sets which use the available morph packs and only set the strength of certain dials - for these character sets you need to own the morph pack which is used by the set b) custom morphs: these use their own deltas (made in some modeling software) - for custom morphs you don't need any additional morph packs.

 Can I transfer morphs between figures?